General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Results

 \subsection{Radial dependence of the accretion flow}

-Analyzing the mass accretion rate profile (upper panel of Figure \ref{figure3}) of our simulation RADHR we found that the simulation has reached a quasi-steady state (regions with very similar mass accretion rate) out to a radius of $r\sim15 R_g$, but it is clear from the radial dependence of $\dot M$ that going further out there are larger deviations where the disk is still evolving from initial conditions.
+Analyzing the mass accretion rate profile (upper panel of Figure \ref{fig:quantsVsR1}) of our simulation RADHR we found that the simulation has reached a quasi-steady state (regions with very similar mass accretion rate) out to a radius of $r\sim15 R_g$, but it is clear from the radial dependence of $\dot M$ that going further out there are larger deviations where the disk is still evolving from initial conditions.
 The large-scale magnetic flux in these types of simulations enhances these effects due to large-scale coronal flows, large mass transfer from MRI channel modes, and initial radiative evolution since the disk in this simulation does not start in an equilibrium state due to the radiation.
-Inside the ISCO there is also a deviation in the radial dependence of $\dot M$ due to mass injection associated with the floors which demands a careful analysis.
-It is worth noting that in these and in MADiHR the radial dependence of $\dot M$ near the BH flattens when the number of snapshots over the averaging time period increases, though it is unclear if it would improve beyond the average shown here if more snapshots were available from the simulation output.
-One of the reasons why the radial profile is not flat in simulations with radiative transfer is that in order to keep the code stable against numerical instabilities mass and energy must be injected in the domain which is not trivial to track.
+Inside the ISCO there is also a deviation in the radial dependence of $\dot M$ due to mass injection associated with the floors which demands careful accounting.
+It is worth noting that in these and in MADiHR the time-average radial dependence of $\dot M$ near the BH flattens when the number of snapshots over the averaging time period increases.
+This is largely due to incomplete time-sampling of the high-frequency tail of the variability, characterized by accretion of dense lumps.
+An additional reason why the radial profile is not flat in simulations which capture the accretion physics near the horizon, is that in order to keep the code stable against numerical instabilities mass and energy must be injected in the domain when the ratio of magnetic energy to rest-mass energy becomes too large.

 The additional mass added by the floor in the simulation is removed from the calculation of $\dot M$ where cells have rest-mass values of $b^2/\rho>1$.
 The profile of MADiHR is much flatter because they time average over a later and longer period, $30,000-70,000R_g/c$ in MADiHR, an \textit{ad hoc} cooling function evolves the disk toward equilibrium faster than the self-consistent processes we capture with full radiative transport, which demands more time to reach thermal equilibrium, and because the higher resolution allows large-scale initial transient modes to break up faster thus having a smaller impact on later evolution (e.g. parasitic modes of the MRI at intermediate and large radii).